Kamil Tolon: PTT inspector and return to engineering

-Military draft

-In 1944, Tolon was draftified into the army for a third time and was sent to Nara, Çanakkale.
-He continued his work during the army; most importantly building mine cutting machines in serial production, which were used to cleanup naval mines in the Dardanelles left from World War I. He spent 5 months cleaning mines and assisting soldiers in the use of his machine.
-Following regular electricity outages in his military squad, he made an electricity generator, as well as a portable washing machine for soldiers who were on a field mission.
-The washing machine was assembled at the back of a truck and was used in the army for "many years".
+In 1944, Tolon was drafted into the army and was sent to Nara, Çanakkale.
+He continued his work during the army; most importantly producing machines to cut mines, which were used to neutralize naval mines in the Dardanelles left over from World War I. He spent 5 months cleaning mines and assisting soldiers in the use of his machine.
+Following regular electricity outages in his military squad, he made an electricity generator, as well as a portable washing machine for soldiers who were traveling.
+The washing machine was assembled in the back of a truck and was used in the army for several years.

 Return from military and first electric engine

-The same year he returned to Bursa from the military, he made warping machines, sawing machines and drills in his workshop.
+Tolon returned to Bursa from the military in 1945.
+That same year he made power looms, sawing machines and drills in his workshop.
 In 1948 and 1949, Tolon manufactured a combine harvester and water pumps for farmers.
 The government decided to buy the harvester, but needed to test the machine.
 A European manufacturer also joined the testing, but secretly installed iron bars on the farm land where the test took place, causing the harvester to break.

-Tolon also manufactured washing machines and dish washers in his workhop, which were the first of the country.
-He got the patents of these products in 1953.
-Washing machines at the time were only owned by rich people due to their price as they had to be imported.
-Tolon's machine allowed many families to get one.
+Tolon also manufactured washing machines and dishwashers in his workshop, which were the first manufactured in the country.
+He received the patents for these products in 1953.
+Washing machines at the time were only owned by the wealthy, as the need to import them made them expensive.
+Tolon's machine allowed many more families to acquire one.
 The copper wires needed for the machines were processed in his own workshop and everything apart from the engines were built by Tolon.
 The engines were imported from abroad and had an import quota.
-He had trouble selling the dish washer, as locals at the time thought that washing by hand was cleaner.
-This led to him stopping its production.
+Tolon had trouble selling the dishwasher, as locals at the time thought that washing dishes by hand was cleaner: as a result, he stopped production.

-While visiting Bursa, Adnan Menderes told Tolon that the import quota was scrapped, and forced him to manufacture his own engine.
+While visiting Bursa, then–prime minister Adnan Menderes told Tolon that he was not allowed to import engines anymore, and forced him to manufacture his own engine.
 This led to the manufacture of the first electric engine of Turkey, which were used for Tolon's machines.
-The engine had a power of 0.35 kW.
-The version that went to serial production had a power of 30–40 kW.
-The machines were considered to be of high quality; "these domestic washing machines are the same as, or even more durable and practical than European goods."
+The first engine had a power of 0.35 kW.
+The improved version that went into mass production had a power of 30–40 kW.
+The machines were considered to be of high quality, with Hürriyet reporting that "these domestic washing machines are the same as, or even more durable and practical than European goods."